lavinan26/oada-formats-viewer/README.md

 # oada-formats-viewer
-This application is to visualize audit format definitions and their vocabularies to users.
+OADA is a standard API framework for data exchange in agriculture.
+OADA enables real-time data exchange between farmers, auditors, distributors, etc. "oada-formats" repository(https://github.com/OADA/oada-formats) acts as an inventory of known agricultural data formats.
+This application will allow users to view data formats with their definitions and vocabularies available in "oada-formats" repository.